the-reefshark/tp/docs/DeveloperGuide.md

 - state: **todo**
 - tag: **Ui.java**

 Step 3.
-When there are a lot of bugs in the tracker, it is difficult for the user to look for the particular bug.
+When there are a lot of bugs in the tracker, it is difficult for the user to look for a particular bug.
 The user wants to see the information of the above bug.
 Then, the user executes `search q/Ui bug`.

 Step 4.
 This `search` command checks if the input is valid and then parses before using it to create a `BugContainsQueryStringPredicate` instance.
 The predicate is internally passed and used to filter `FilteredList`.
-This results in the information of all the bugs of which name or description or tag contains <code>Ui bug</code> as a substring displays in the tracker.
+This results in the information of all the bugs of which the name, description or tags contain <code>Ui bug</code> as a substring displays in the tracker.

 The following sequence diagram summarizes what happens when a user executes the search command:

 ![SearchCommandSequenceDiagram](images/SearchCommandSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: Note: The query-string given by the user cannot be empty and is case-insensitive.
+<div markdown="span" class="alert alert-info">:information_source: Note: The query-string given by the user is <b>case-insensitive</b> and cannot be <b>empty</b>.
 </div>

-#### Design consideration:
+#### Design considerations
-**Alternative 1 (current choice)**: Use `q/` new prefix as a query-string to search
+**Alternative 1 (current choice)**: Use new prefix `q/` to take query-string from the users.
-- Pro: Flexible search
+- Pros: Easier for the users to search for the bug they want.
-- Con: Might be a long list of relevant bugs
+- Cons: Might have a lot of relevant bugs shown in the filtered list of records.

-**Alternative 2**: Use current field prefixes to search
+**Alternative 2**: Use current field prefixes such as `n/`, `d/` or `t/` to search.
-- Pro: Might be complicated because the user needs to remember exactly some information of a particular field
+- Pros: No need to create a new prefix.
-- Con: Restricted search
+- Cons: Difficult for the users to search for the bug they want.